 This is super important during labor and delivery and is something you can start practicing while pregnant.
 Whenever you feel challenged, be mindful of your breath.
 Look at how you are breathing.
 Could you take some long and deep calming breaths?
 Being mindful about how you breathe when you feel challenged can be incredibly helpful when experiencing a contraction during labor.
 Being as calm and present as possible will only help labor contractions progress, getting you one step closer to your bundle of joy.

 When you are experiencing pain during labor and delivery, come back to your breath and bring mindfulness to the moment.
 Acknowledge the pain, but tell yourself it’s a positive pain to help you have your baby.
 Acknowledge the pain for what it is instead of focusing on how badly it hurts.
 When you start to focus on how badly it hurts, you can quickly spike your anxiety and negative self-talk, which may ultimately stall labor.
 Instead, try to welcome these contractions and know that your body was designed to do this!
 Welcoming them and breathing through them with mindfulness can help you better cope with the pain instead of fighting each one.
 It will also help your body relax and thus help you conserve much-needed energy.

 Mindfulness for Labor and Delivery

-Whenever you feel fatigued, distracted, or discouraged during labor and delivery, always come back to your breath.
-This will help you re-center yourself and get back to where you need to be to get to your end goal, which is holding that beautiful baby you have been waiting to meet!
+Always come back to your breath whenever you feel fatigued, distracted, or discouraged during labor and delivery.
+This will help you re-center yourself and get back to where you need to be to reach your end goal, which is holding that beautiful baby you have been waiting to meet!
 The more mindful you are, the better your mind and body will feel throughout each contraction.